When are artist submissions accepted?

 Please refer to the official ArtFields® 2017 Artist Rules

 What kind of artwork can be submitted?

-What defines a 2-D entry?
+What defines a 2-D submission?

 All 2-D works have the dimensions of height and width only.
 Examples: paintings, photography, and digital media presented in a frame and/or on canvas/wood panel.

-What defines a 3-D entry?
+What defines a 3-D submission?

 All 3-D works are solid rather than flat and can be defined as having three dimensions: height, width, and depth.
 Examples: sculpture, assemblage, and installation art.